PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Heavy, wet snow can short electric fencing.
 To prevent this, fences in areas prone to snow accumulation can be wired as illustrated above.

-Cut-Off switches can be installed to allow you to progressively turn on and off the bottom strands with the changing depth of snow.
+Cut-off switches can be installed to allow you to progressively turn on and off the bottom strands with the changing depth of snow.
 Wire your energizer as shown in the diagram.

 Energizer Wiring for Areas of Snowfall